DeloitteAU/react-habitat/CONTRIBUTING.md

 ## Development Workflow

-After cloning React Habitat, run `npm install` to install the dependencies.
+After cloning this mono repo, run `npm install` to install the dependencies.
+Then run `npm run bootstrap` to install the packages dependencies.

 Then the following commands will become available.

 - `npm run lint` checks code style.
 - `npm run test` runs the test suite.
-- `npm run test:w` runs the interactive test suite watcher.
+- `npm run test:w` runs the interactive test suite watcher for React Habitat package.
 Good for development.
 - `npm run build` creates the complete lib and dist folders with packages.

+To test your work against one of the example projects.

+- Run a build (`npm run build`) so the example sites get your latest changes.
+- `npm run start` will start the example site.
-- `npm run build:lib` creates just the lib folder with packages.
+- `npm run start:es5` will start the es5 example site.
-- `npm run build:umd` creates just the dist folder with the packages.
+- `npm run start:ts` will start the Type Script example site.
-- `npm run build:umd:min` creates just the dist folder with the minified packages.
+- `npm run start:redux` will start the Redux example site.

 To test your work against an existing project.
 Use npm [link](https://docs.npmjs.com/cli/link)